Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

    are the largest powers of two possible).
 This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
-3. The timestamp of the rightmost log entry.
+3. The timestamps of the log entries along the frontier.
 As will be described below, this will be used to ensure that subsequent log entry timestamps are correct.

 When users make queries to the Transparency Log, they advertise the size of the last tree head observed.
 If the Transparency Log responds with an updated tree